-The map presented in Figure 4.4 presents the percentage of household with improved sanitation facilities by district.
-It shows that majority of households (76%) in Muhanga district have access to improved sanitation facilities.
-This percentage is slightly higher than the national average (74.5%).
+The map presented in Figure 4.4 presents the percentage of households with improved sanitation facilities by district.
+It shows that Rusizi district has 85% of households with access to improved sanitation facilities, which is above the national average (74.4%).

 The EDPRS target on sanitation is to have nationally 65% of the total population with hygienic sanitation by 2012.
-It is clear that Muhanga district has achieved and even surpassed this target by 11 percentage points.
+It is clear that Rusizi district has achieved and even largely surpassed this target by about 20 percentage points.